SankarBizappln/BCI-Documentation/BCI BLMP Documenation.md

 ![Unpick Button in Picked Report](Images/unpickfur.png) *Image 32-4 : Unpick Button in Picked Report*

+​		For Unpicking all the items in a particular record, Click on Unpick button mentioned in the below *Image a*.After click on the button all the items will get unpicked.

+![Unpick]
+*Image a : Unpick Button*

 ​		After Clicking on *unpick furniture* , a new dialogue box will appear,as shown in *Image 32-5*,Fill all the details such as Room Number,Select furniture and unpicked Qty.After entering all the details click on Submit button.After that these added changes will get reflected into the project.

 ![Unpick Furniture Report](Images/Unpickfurreport.png)